Child Care Provider

 • Growth and development of children

-• How to organize and manage activities for young children
+• Organizing and managing activities for young children

 • Group care of infants and toddlers